Hoshiruna/T3PP_Patch_GUI_Lite/README.md

 1. Choose the target mode (directory or file) from the toolbar.
 2. Select the target directory/file.
 3. Select a `.t3pp` patch file.
-4. Click **Run Patch** to apply.
+4. Click **Apply Patch** to apply.
 Progress and native logs appear in the console area.

 ### Generate a patch
 1. Select the mode for generate patch (`file` or `directory`)